craigbuckler/dockerwebdev/content/tutorials/install-docker.md

 ### Install Docker Desktop for Windows

-[Docker Desktop for Windows 10](https://docs.docker.com/docker-for-windows/install/) can be downloaded from Docker Hub.
+[Docker Desktop for Windows 10 and 11](https://docs.docker.com/docker-for-windows/install/) can be downloaded from Docker Hub.
 The installer includes the Docker server, CLI, Docker Compose, Docker Swarm, and Kubernetes.

 Two editions are available: **stable** and **edge** with experimental features.
 The **stable** version is best for most developers.